FAQs

 Archdale Civic Association FAQs

 No, the ACA is not an HOA.
-It is a voluntary membership organization with no mandatory assessments, liens or enforcement actions.
+It is a voluntary membership non-profit organization with no mandatory assessments, liens or enforcement actions.

 An HOA is an organization for its subdivision or planned community that makes and enforces rules for the properties and its residents.
 Those who purchase property within an HOA’s jurisdiction automatically become members and are required to pay dues, known as HOA fees.

-Yes, with limited abilities.
-The ACA does not have any enforcement power directly against any Archdale resident.
 We will, however, provide a list of the agencies that might be able to address your concerns and when appropriate, report any known code violations directly to the responsible agency on behalf of all Archdale residents.

 The ACA Board cannot decide to have Archdale annexed.
 That decision will be made by Archdale residents.
 The ACA has no current position on annexation because we have not been presented with the pros and cons, nor are we aware of any current action to attempt annexation.